19 May 2024

-If it looks like you are going to take 6 hours or more we may support you with a following car, but we will always communicate with you before that happens.
+If it looks like you are going to take 6 hours or more please let us know and we may start you in an earlier group.

 Full and Half Marathon Course

-The Event Start is across the road from the Warriors Ground and the Half and Full Marathon race starts at 9.30am.
+The Half and Full Marathon race starts at 9.30am.
 The 10K race starts at 10am.
-All runners need to move from the Warriors side to the amateur car park (follow the signs) where the start is located.
-Please be in place on the amateur car park for 9am so you can get into pens based on your predicted finish time.
+Please be in place on the car park at the Worcester Rugby Ground (not the Warriors Ground) for 9:15am so you can get into pens based on your predicted finish time.

-Starting on Offerton Lane the route follows the same first mile as the longer races, but rather than turning right to head to Oddingley the route carries straight on Hulls Lane.
-Reaching the outskirts of Droitwich at Newlands Common the route turns right along Newland Lane before another right turn on Tagwell Road.
-The route then picks up the race route again for the longer distances by heading along Plough Lane and Green Lane back up to Smite before descending back down the hill, along the canal and finishing under the arch at the Worcester Warriors Rugby ground.
+Starting on Offerton Lane the route goes in the same direction as the longer races, but then you turn up onto the canal towpath where you will enjoy a beautiful 4km of scenic path up to Dunhamptead.
+The route then picks up the race route again for the longer distances by heading along Plough Lane and Green Lane back up to Smite before descending back down the hill and back to the finish.

 The race route follows Offerton Lane up to Smite by the Pear Tree Hotel.
 Turning right to head to the village of Oddingley you will take another right turn and head for another lovely village, Tibberton.
-Once Through Tibberton you’ll take your first left turn of the race and head through the village of Crowle and then Himbleton.
+Once Through Tibberton you’ll take your first left turn of the race and head through the village of Crowle and then before Himbleton, you will do a new loop up and through Sale Green.
 Once past Himbleton the route turns left onto Hay Lane and heads for Spernal Green.
 Aiming then for Dunhamstead you return to Oddingley where Half Marathon Runners make the return journey back up to the Pear Tree Hotel and then downhill along Offerton Lane.
-After crossing the canal bridge and turning right you take another right to go onto the canal towpath.
-Following the canal for 400 meters you will then be directed left and onto the Worcester Warriors Rugby Club Site.
-The finish is then another 200 meters, right by the main pitch Rugby Stands.
+The route then heads back to the finish.

 The Full Marathon runners follow the same course as the Half Marathon until they enter the village of Oddingley for the second time; they then carry on straight through the village and start the second lap.
 They then follow the same course again except just before they get to the village of Himbleton there is a right turn past Huddington entering a loop that brings them back to the far side of Himbleton rejoining the original Half Marathon Course.
-They then repeat the route along Hay Lane, through Spernal Green and back to Oddingley before retracing their original steps past the Pear Tree Hotel and following the Half Marathoners along the canal towpath to your finish on the Worcester Warriors Site.
+They then repeat the route along Hay Lane, through Spernal Green and back to Oddingley before retracing their original steps past the Pear Tree Hotel and and back to the finish.

 Directions and Parking